Skip to content

 Components

-When you install a component, the CLI:
+When you install a component, WarmHub:

 1. Reads the component’s manifest (warmhub/manifest.json) to learn what resources it needs